mlpack and google summer of code

 Of course, these are not the only important ingredients for a successful GSoC project.
 A student should ideally be familiar with

-- open source software development: opening pull requests, using git, opening issues. mlpack uses Github, which has great documentation.
-You can learn about the workflow using that link, if you are not already familiar.
+open source software development: opening pull requests, using git, opening issues. mlpack uses Github, which has great documentation.
+You can learn about the workflow using this link, if you are not already familiar.

-- using the development toolchain on your computer: you should be able to download and compile mlpack, make changes to the code, and recompile with the new changes.
-There is a tutorial for how to build mlpack and would be a great place to get started.
-If you're on Windows, then this wiki page could be very useful.
+using the development toolchain on your computer: you should be able to download and compile mlpack, make changes to the code, and recompile with the new changes.
+There is a section in the README for how to build mlpack and would be a great place to get started.
+If you’re on Windows, then this guide could be very useful.
+See also the Community page for more information on getting started.